jmvanel/semantic_forms/scala/forms_play/README.md

 - 1. a SPARQL 1.1 server available - DONE
 - 2. user enters an URI and form view appears with the data from Internet - DONE
 - 2.1 user enters an URI and form view appears with the data from the SPARQL server (RDF cache) - DONE
+- 2.2 show statistics about the current document : # of triples, # of properties, # of URI's
+- 2.3 when document pointed by URI entered by user has no triple with that URI as subject, show a list of URI's in the document like the search results
 - 3. URIs in the form can be clicked to display another form with the data from Internet - DONE
 - 4. entering new triples for existing properties, as in DataGUI or as in Ontowiki: http://aksw.org/source/edit
 - 5. introduce the RDF cache, - implemented - TODO unit test
 - 6. creation of a new URI infering form from its class, as DomainApplication does - DONE
 - 7. use HTTP HEAD to distinguish content types, and have different hyperlinks and styles for HTML, RDF, and image URL's - WIP
+- 7.1 have icons to distinguish content types, to display near hyperlinks for HTML, RDF, image, etc URL's
 - 8. data validation in JS or Scala.JS
 - 9. creating or editing URI's : propose URI's in relation with rdfs:domain class value
 - 10 simple vocab' to specify properties in form - DONE